folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

-*   **Instance, holding, item.** Once the order is opened, an instance, holding, and item are found or created in the Inventory app.
+*   **Instance, holdings, item.** Once the order is opened, an instance, holdings, and item are found or created in the Inventory app.
 *   **Instance.** Once the order is opened, an instance is found or created in the Inventory app.
-*   **Instance, holding.** Once the order is opened, an instance and holding are found or created in the Inventory app.
+*   **Instance, holdings.** Once the order is opened, an instance and holdings are found or created in the Inventory app.
 *   **None.** Nothing is found or created in the Inventory app.